RayGitHu/EECE571L-MaskedFaceDetection-CNN/README.md

 ### Operating System
   Mac 12.1/ Windows10/ Linux (Compute Canada)
 ### Requirements and Dependenies
-  All the requirement/dependencies with their versions can be found in Dependencies/ env_face_dependencies.txt
+  All the requirement/dependencies with their versions can be found in Dependencies/requirement.txt
 ### Deep neural network
   VGG-19 model with 5 convolutional layers, 5 max pooling layers, and 3 fully connected layer.
 The activation function is ReLU.
 There is no Softmax layer as Pytorch internally computes the probability of each class as the output of the model.